kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

         {{< /highlight >}}
    1. Repeat the previous steps for each federated resource that you want to check.

-10. Test your routes and monitor the metrics of the new version in your remote test cluster.
+1. Test your routes and monitor the metrics of the canary version in your remote test cluster.
     ```shell
     glooctl check
     ```

-11. Shift traffic to the new version of Gloo Edge Federation by uninstalling the previous version.
+2. Shift traffic to the canary version of Gloo Edge Federation by uninstalling the previous version.
     1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your other remote clusters that still use the previous version of Gloo Edge Federation.
     2. [Uninstall]({{< versioned_link_path fromRoot="/reference/cli/glooctl_uninstall/" >}}) the previous version of Gloo Edge Federation so that your management cluster uses only the new version.
        ```shell